wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 Logistic Regression

--   when the outcome is yes or no
+-   when the outcome is yes or no or categorical

 # Overview of Generalized Linear Models (GLMs)